PixelDeEcran/PixelLib/doc/commands.md

 # Commands

 In this topic, you will how learn to create commands, from simple one to complex one with sub commands.
+You will also learn how it works internally in order to more understand what you can do, and how you can do it.

 ## Basic Example